Dictionary

 • Discount-Off Charges

-An agreed upon rate for service between the provider and insurance company that is usually less than the provider’s full charge.
+An agreed upon rate for service between the healthcare provider and insurance company that is usually less than the provider’s full charge.
 This may be a fixed amount per service, or a percentage discount.

-• Distance to Facility
+• Distance to Healthcare Setting

 • ETG Base